ESPR Early Career Investigator Prize

 Requirements

-- applicants must be ESPR members or intending to become members;
+- Applicants must be ESPR members;

-- applicants will not be considered where the content of the abstract relates to work from postdoctoral research work;
+- Applicants will not be considered where the content of the abstract relates to work from postdoctoral research work;

-- the content of the abstract must represent original work and cannot be presented and/or published previously;
+- The content of the abstract must represent original work and cannot be presented and/or published previously;

-- the name of the presenting author MUST match the name of the applicant.
+- The name of the presenting author MUST match the name of the applicant.

 Evaluation criteria